The Best Portfolio Management Software Makes Your Life Easier

 Additionally, Investment Account Manager also offers a professional version of the software for financial advisors.

-You also get a 90 day free trial, which is quite generous!
-After the trial, the reduced fee is $99 per year with the QuoteMedia data feed or $69 without.
+You also get a 60 day free trial, which is quite generous!
+After the trial, the reduced fee is $99 per year and includes QuoteMedia data feed.
 Or, if you’d prefer not to renew annually, you can continue to use the software indefinitely, without access to program updates, tech support or the QuoteMedia data feed.

 This freemium portfolio analyzer allows investors to import or manually enter their holdings and gain valuable insights.
 The free Morningstar portfolio x-ray is one of the best investment tools and shows stock style diversification, sector and style breakdowns, geographical distributing and a summary of fees and expenses.
 This feature is also available through a Quicken membership, and the securities are already imported.